Medical Imaging Interaction Toolkit 2024.06.99-692c34ce

 • DICOM Import functionality

 For GUI customization, we will modify the Qt-Stylesheets files already used by blueberry applications.
-Within the Qt-Stylesheet-Files, all widgets can globally and locally be adressed inside the main window for style changes.
-We have to adress the berry::IQtStyleManager to tell the BlueBerry workbench to use a specific Qt-Stylesheet.
+Within the Qt-Stylesheet-Files, all widgets can globally and locally be addressed inside the main window for style changes.
+We have to address the berry::IQtStyleManager to tell the BlueBerry workbench to use a specific Qt-Stylesheet.
 This is done inside the WorkbenchAdvisor in the CustomViewerWorkbenchAdvisor::Initialize() method:

 void CustomViewerWorkbenchAdvisor::Initialize(berry::IWorkbenchConfigurer::Pointer configurer)